asimihsan/notes/[course] compilers - 2012 - 002.md

 -	Then `( E | )` is a state of a shift-reduce parse.
 -	`(E` is a prefix of the RHS of `T -> (E)`.
-	-	Will be reduces after next shift.
+	-	Will be reduced after next shift.
 -	Item `T -> (E.)` says that so far we have seen `(E` of this production and hope to see `)`.

 -	Stack is actually composed of prefixes of RHS's.